BenedictWilkins/world-of-bugs/docs/GettingStarted/QuickStart.md

 Open UnityHub (v3.2.0) and choose `Open->Add project from disk` navigate to the `worldofbugs` directory then `com.worldofbugs.worldofbugs/Samples~` and select either the `2D` or `3D` project and `Add Project`.

-Open in the unity editor, and you should be presented with an empty scene.
-Go to `Assets` and select the environment you would like to work with e.g. `World-v1`.
+To get started, go to `Assets` and select the environment you would like to work with e.g. `World-v1`.
 Open a scene by going to `World-v1/Scenes` and selecting the scene `World-v1.unity`.
 Once opened you should be presented with the following:

 <img src="../imgs/UnityLanding.png" style="display:block; margin-left:auto; margin-right:auto; margin-bottom:1rem;">

-To look through the eyes of the agent, go to `window->Preview->RenderTextureCameraPreview` this should open a new window that shows

 To connect to the editor, run the following script and then press the play button in the editor window.